 Despite the household saving rates among Americans rocketing, most US citizens couldn’t survive more than six months with their emergency fund.
 About 8% couldn’t survive over a month, while 14% could survive up to two months.
 These savings statistics are worrisome and show that many Americans couldn’t deal with a significant financial emergency.
 Only 9% and 13% responded that their emergency fund would last seven to twelve months or over a year.

-The average American household has $33,766 in savings, while the median American savings balance is only $5,200.
-Those who make the most money, unsurprisingly, have the highest household savings on average.
-So, the average savings by income show that households earning over $160,000 have about $50,000 on the side.
-The US savings statistics show that families with an income of up to $115,000 have average household savings of $10,000.
-Households that earn less than $50,000 and under $25,000 have an average savings account balance of $1,500 and $500, respectively.
+The average American household has $41,700 in savings, while the median American savings balance is only $5,300.
+Those with the best education, unsurprisingly, have the highest household savings on average.
+So, the average savings by education show that Americans with a college degree have about $79,100 on the side.
+The US savings statistics show that those with some college education have average household savings of $23,500.
+Those with a highschool diploma and those without have an average savings account balance of $20,100 and $9,100, respectively.

 15. Younger Americans have the lowest average savings per age.